stanford-futuredata/gavel/EXPERIMENTS.md

 used in our experiments at `simulation_throughputs.json`.
 Experiments are run from the `scheduler/` sub-directory.

+We also include instructions on how to deploy Gavel on a small physical cluster.

 ### Figure 8: Least Attained Service Policy on Continuous-Single Trace

 To reproduce Figure 8 in the paper (that is, evaluate variants of the LAS